damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 **Universities**
 {: .panel-heading}
 <div class="panel-body">
-Colaboration and review is always easier to track within a version control platform.
-From the GitLab UI, it's simple to add new files, colaborate with your colleagues, pass the resposibilty on by reassigning issues and merge requests, and keep everything organized with the Issue Board.
+Collaboration and review is always easier to track within a version control platform.
+From the GitLab UI, it's simple to add new files, collaborate with your colleagues, pass the responsibility on by reassigning issues and merge requests, and keep everything organized with the Issue Board.
 </div>
 </div>